CTF-Organizers/OpenChallSpec/docs/making_a_challenge.rst

 Getting Started
 ***************

 A challenge is a folder containing a ``challenge.yml`` (or ``challenge.yaml`` if you prefer) configuration file.
-The ``challenge.yml`` YAML file is the heart of the challenge, defining all metadata like title, description and categories, as well as things like which files players get to download or what services they get access to.
+The ``challenge.yml`` YAML file is the heart of the challenge, defining all metadata like title, description, and categories, as well as things like which files players get to download or what services they get access to.
 A minimal challenge configuration file looks like this:

 ::